The-going/evlproject/content/_index.md

 dedicated software core into the mainline Linux kernel.

-EVL re-imagines the venerable dual kernel design by introducing the dual kernel support logic at the heart of the Linux kernel.
-Because Linux should define the set of rules to host a guest core, EVL has been designed specifically with this integration in mind.
+EVL re-imagines the venerable dual kernel design by introducing the dual kernel support logic at the heart of Linux, which defines the set of rules to host a guest core.
+EVL also comes with a real-time core showcasing this integration, which is conceived as a learning tool for discovering the dual kernel technology as much as it aims at excellent performance and usability.

-The key technical issue is about defining a new execution stage in the mainline kernel logic which would represent high priority, out-of-band activities separated from the common work running in-band.
+The key technical issue is about introducing a new execution stage in the mainline kernel logic which would represent high priority, out-of-band activities separated from the common work running in-band.
 This requires a few kernel subsystems to know intimately about the new execution context, which in turn has the following upsides:

 - the integration is simpler and cleaner, because we don't need